 Running costs for a Bentley Flying Spur

 It’s too easy to say that anyone buying this car won’t be concerned about running costs: finances matter to everyone, and Bentley is as aware of this as most.
 Woods sourced by global veneer hunters from ancient mangrove swamps don’t come cheap, so neither does this car, the price tag for which is well into six figures.
 Customer deliveries start in early 2020.
 Even if you coast around with six of your 12 cylinders deactivated all the time, you will spend an awful lot of money at the fuel pumps.
-Our advice would be to wait for the V8 or hybrid for an equal dose of luxury but without quite so much time spent at the filling station.
+Our advice would be to plump for the V8 or Hybrid for an equal dose of luxury but without quite so much time spent at the filling station

 You’ll also be wanting quite a lot of the delectable options because Bentley does them all so well, which will add tens of thousands to your bill.

 Bentley is owned by Volkswagen Group, which also owns Porsche, Audi and many other brands, but Bentley tends to collaborate with these two more performance-oriented marques.
 That means tried and tested parts and engineering trickery, including the 48v system working across the chassis to eliminate much body roll.
 It also means much of the switchgear and electronics inside, although bearing Bentley styling, are from other models across the range.

 Reports for the brand are mixed: while it has appeared at the bottom of used-car reliability indexes, the Continental GT, on which this car is based, has more favourable reports from owners

 The Flying Spur gets four-wheel drive as standard, which helps with traction in slippery conditions and gives a certain peace of mind.
 Driver assistance systems include a night-vision infrared camera, blind sport warning, head-up display and traffic assist alerts.
 It’s also a big, heavy car, which will help in a collision.

 How comfortable is the Bentley Flying Spur